SegmentationBLWX/sssegmentation/docs/Tutorials.md

 SSSegmentation provide `BaseDataset` class to help the users quickly add a new custom dataset.

 Specifically, you can directly inherit this class to define your own dataset class.
-Here is an example code to add `SuperviselyDataset` dataset in SSSegmentation <span style="border-bottom:2px dashed blue;">[`datasets directory`](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/datasets)</span> by using `BaseDataset`,
+Here is an example code to add `SuperviselyDataset` dataset in SSSegmentation <u>[`datasets directory`](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/datasets)</u> by using `BaseDataset`,

 ```
 import os